Rangers claim infielder Pete Kozma off waivers from Yankees | FOX Sports

 Rangers claim infielder Pete Kozma off waivers from Yankees

-ARLINGTON, Texas (AP) The Texas Rangers claimed infielder Pete Kozma off waivers from the New York Yankees and made room for him by sending utilityman Jurickson Profar to Triple-A Round Rock on Sunday.
+ARLINGTON, Texas (AP) — The Texas Rangers claimed infielder Pete Kozma off waivers from the New York Yankees on Sunday and will make a move to add him to the 25-man roster once he reports to the club.

 Kozma was designated for assignment by the Yankees on Friday when shortstop Didi Gregorius was activated from the 10-day disabled list after recovering from a right shoulder strain sustained while playing for the Netherlands in the World Baseball Classic.

-A first-round draft pick by St. Louis in 2007, Kozma is a career .221 hitter in 286 games.
+A first-round draft by St. Louis in 2007, Kozma is a career .221 hitter in 286 games.
 His first five big league seasons were with the Cardinals.
-Kozma spent 2016 with Triple-A Scranton/Wilkes-Barre in the Yankees’ system.
+Kozma spent 2016 with Triple-A Scranton-Wilkes Barre in the Yankees’ system.

-Profar, the Rangers’ former top prospect, made 13 starts in left field and is hitting .135 (5 for 37).